Irene5

 • Sept 2026 (Planned) — End of Renewal for the Agile Teams SKU.
 Existing customers will not be able to renew contracts that include Agile Development.
 However, customers can continue to use Agile 2.0 and will not be out of compliance.

-• TBD (2029+) — End of Support.
+• 2029+ (Exact Date TBD) — End of Support.
 This will not be reached until all active Agile Development contracts have expired.
-End of Support just means that the application will be treated as a customization and support cases won't be supported.
+End of Support just means that the application will be treated as a customization and support cases won’t be accepted.
 Even at End of Support, you retain full access to your data and functionality.
 The application will not be deactivated.

 CWM brings together work that previously lived in disconnected tools — incidents, stories, tasks, demands, goals, and more — into a single pane of glass.
 Teams can work in List, Gantt, Kanban, or Sprint Planning views, collaborate on documents in real time, create automations, align work to strategic goals, and benefit from Now Assist AI capabilities.